-Construction use on the existing driveway will not create any additional site disturbance or soil compaction.
-It will require the removal of a few trees.
-The driveway is ~12 feet wide with a vertical clearance of 13'6" and a grade that is less than 12 percent.
-The driveway is ~380 feet in length with a "Y" hammer head turn-around next to the workshop.
+The existing driveway access will not create any additional site disturbance or soil compaction.
+It will not require the removal of a any trees.
+The driveway will be ~12 feet wide with a vertical clearance of 13'6" and a grade that is less than 12 percent.
+The driveway is ~90 feet in length.
+Therefore not pullouts or turn-arounds will be required.
 On longer driveways, pull-outs and turn-arounds are essential for emergency vehicles to be able to turn around or pass safely on any road or driveway.